This page outlines legal requirements for owners of greyhounds in Victoria. The following information applies to owners of:

 - participating in obedience trials or classes and under the effective control of a responsible person.

-Additionally, greyhounds that have undergone and passed a behavioural assessment as part of GRV's Greyhound Adoption Program are also exempt from the requirement to be muzzled in public.
-Recently it was announced, that from 1 January 2019, all non-racing greyhounds will not be required to wear a muzzle in public.
-All greyhounds, racing and retired, should be leashed in public at all times.
+Currently, greyhounds that have undergone and passed a behavioural assessment as part of GRV's Greyhound Adoption Program are also exempt from the requirement to be muzzled in public.
+As above, as of 1 January 2019, all pet greyhounds will be allowed to be unmuzzled in public.

 Information for owners of GRV greyhounds